top of page

 Moses was so angry that he threw the commandments to the ground and broke them into pieces.

-Moses had to trek back up the mountain to ask God to create a second set of tablets.
+Because Moses destroyed the original tablets, he had to trek back up the mountain to ask God to create a second set of tablets.
+How humiliating.

-13. How did Aaron explain to Moses about how and why the golden calf was made?
+18. How did Aaron explain to Moses about the golden calf?

 a.
 "An angel came and told us to make a golden idol."